JuzouSatoru2/NextJs-Website/docs/TechnologieStack.md

 - mongoose for connecting to MongoDB
 - cross-env for running scripts cross platforms
 - nodemon(dev) for server restarting on change
-- jsonwebtoken for authentication user and services
+- jsonwebtoken and next-cookies for authentication user and services
 - localStorage for saving/getting the Bearer token
 - helmet and cors for server security